 "When it comes to investing, you don’t need to be a millionaire to get your foot in the door."

 Below I'm sharing a few ideas on how you can invest $500.

 1. Start contributing to a 401k or an IRA

 If you have access to contribute to your employer-sponsored retirement plan, like a 401k or 403b, $500 is a great amount to get you closer to your annual contribution maximums.
 You can make a one time $500 deposit to your account by talking to HR or payroll to get it scheduled.
 If your retirement plan comes with a match and your goal should be to at least meet the requirements needed to qualify for the full match which is essentially free money.

 Another great idea to save even more money for retirement is to set up and contribute to a traditional IRA or a Roth IRA through a brokerage and automate your transfers.

 2. Buy a certificate of deposit

 Need a safe place to keep your emergency fund or saving for a short-term goal?
 Then you should consider a certificate of deposit, aka a CD.
 Certificates of deposit are one of the safest investing avenues that exist because you get a guaranteed return on your investment in terms of the interest that is paid to you based on the initial deposit agreement you enter, regardless of what's happening in the economy.
-Not only is your return guaranteed, your money is also FDIC insured.
+Not only is your return guaranteed, but your money is also FDIC insured.

 It's important to keep in mind that interest rates on CDs are only slightly higher than savings accounts but when it comes to emergency funds or money you need for short-term goals, the whole idea is to keep that money easily accessible and not tied up in any investments this way when you need it, it's there.
 The last thing you want is for the money you might need relatively soon to be tied up in an investment or impacted by a market decline.